tonishka/tp/docs/UserGuide.md

 Format: `find <FIELD> <VALUE>`

 Examples:<br>
-`find company Tesla` Finds all contacts who work in Tesla.<br>
+`find c/ Tesla` Finds all contacts who work in Tesla.<br>
-`find name Michael Scott` Finds all contacts with the name Michael Scott.<br>
+`find n/ Michael Scott` Finds all contacts with the name Michael Scott.<br>
-`find tag supplier` Finds all contacts who are tagged as Supplier.
+`find t/ supplier` Finds all contacts who are tagged as Supplier.

 #### 2.2.2 Listing all contacts: `list`
 Shows a list of all contacts in the address book.